reidmain/FDKeychain/README.md

 # Overview
 When I first started programming iOS apps, NSUserDefaults seemed like the ideal place to store user preferences.
 I made the novice mistake (like a lot of programmers do) of storing username/password or tokens in NSUserDefaults as well.
 When I realized that NSUserDefaults was completely insecure I looked for an alternative and found that Apple had built-in support for the keychain since iOS 2.0.
 However, the API for the keychain was entirely in C and I was hoping for a simple "object for key" interface similar to NSDictionary.
-I wanted to simply take any object/key pair and save it to the keychain and then retrieve the same object by using the corresponding key.
+I wanted to take any object/key pair and save it to the keychain and then retrieve the same object by using the corresponding key.
 So what did I do?
 Well, like any self respecting programmer, I wrote this interface.

 Over the span of three projects I refined my class until I created what we have here: the FDKeychain.
 This is a static class that has three simple methods: save, load, delete.
 You can take any object that conforms to the NSCoding protocol and save it to the keychain.
 That key can then be used to load or delete that object from the keychain.